 - Such an incident, invoking much Fridge Logic, happens in the pilot episode of Robin Hood, wherein Robin sneaks into the Sheriff's castle and wakes him up to deliver a threat.
 He never makes good on that threat, despite constant and escalating provocation from the Sheriff, and consistent lack of good security in the castle.

-- Sherlock: After Moriarty discredits Watson and Sherlock, they break into a reporter's flat who was going to report the story.
+- Sherlock: After Moriarty discredits John and Sherlock, they break into a reporter's flat who was going to report the story.
 Once inside, they just sit on her couch until she comes home, at which point they confront her about her sources.